 Author: House of Eden

-As an alternative to cotton, more and more brands are discovering hemp fibre for their textiles.
-Hemp jeans, pants, tops and much more clothes can be made from that amazing fiber.
+As an alternative to cotton More and more brands are discovering hemp for theirs Textile fabrics.
+Hemp jeans, pants, tops and much more can be made from the wonder fiber.
 However, hemp currently only accounts for 0,1% of the global fiber market.
-Choosing hemp is a small, simple act- but it can change the fashion industry in the long-term.
+Choosing hemp clothing is a small, simple act that however is the Fashion industry could have a positive long-term impact.

 These advantages speak for clothing made from hemp fibers:

 - Hemp is one of the strongest natural fibers and therefore very robust

 - It has good anti-bacterial and UV-resistant properties

 - Hemp clothing is cooling because the fiber absorbs moisture and releases it quickly